-Israel throws its weight behind Ukraine, but is wary of provoking Russia
+Israel throws its weight behind Ukraine but is wary of provoking Russia

 Bennett also spoke with Russian President Vladimir Putin on Sunday, said a statement released by Bennett’s office.

 “President Putin noted that he is ready for negotiations,” said a senior Israeli official.
-“Prime Minister Bennett said that Israel is ready to assist as much as required and at any time in order to help resolve the crisis and bringing the parties closer.
+“Prime Minister Bennett said that Israel is ready to assist as much as required and at any time in order to help resolve the crisis and bring the parties closer.
 This is due to Israel’s special status and good relations with all parties.”

+The United States and Ukraine were briefed by Israel before and after Bennett called Putin, according to a senior Israeli official.

 On the ground, Israel stands with Ukraine.
 Israeli medics are offering services to refugees across the Ukrainian border, Israeli phone companies are providing free credits to Ukrainian citizens to get in touch with their family, and Israeli tech companies are assisting with evacuating Ukrainian employees.

 On Saturday night, thousands of Israelis, mostly of Ukrainian descent, marched through Tel Aviv calling for the end to the Russian assault, as the City Hall was lit with the blue and yellow Ukrainian flag.
-In Jerusalem, a famous Russian pub named “Putin” removed its sign, after one of the Russian-Israeli owners said they “want no connection with an occupier.”
+In Jerusalem, a famous Russian pub named Putin removed its sign, after one of the Russian-Israeli owners said they “want no connection with an occupier.”

 Bennett, however, has avoided criticizing Russia, or even mentioning it by name.